Winter survival tips to help you get through February

 Is this a Groundhog Day prank on the part of The Weather Network?

-They updated the forecast a few minutes after I snapped this screen shot.
-Compared to -99, I’m sure -13 will feel positively balmy.
-Any way you look at it, it’s going to get really cold, so here are eight winter survival tips to make the February days a little brighter.
+They updated the forecast a few minutes after I snapped the screen shot.
+Compared to -99, -18 would feel positively balmy.
+But no matter what the groundhog tells us on February 2, winter is far from over.
+With that in mind, here are eight winter survival tips to make the February days a little brighter.

 Winter survival tips